mikependon/RepoDB.NET/pages/releases/core.md

 #### RepoDb (v1.11.0-beta1)

 - Added the [PropertyHandlerCache](/cacher/propertyhandlercache) class.
-- Added the methods `Add`, `Remove` and `Get` at the `PropertyTypeHandlerMapper` class to cater the property level mapping.
+- Added the methods `Add`, `Remove` and `Get` at the `PropertyHandlerMapper` class to cater the property level mapping.
-- Added a class named [PropertyHandlerMapper](/mapper/propertyhandlermapper) as a replacement of [PropertyTypeHandlerMapper](/mapper/propertyhandlermapper) class.
+- Added a class named [PropertyHandlerMapper](/mapper/propertyhandlermapper) as a replacement of [PropertyHandlerMapper](/mapper/propertyhandlermapper) class.
-- Added the `ObseleteAttribute` attribute at the [PropertyTypeHandlerMapper](/mapper/propertyhandlermapper) class.
+- Added the `ObseleteAttribute` attribute at the [PropertyHandlerMapper](/mapper/propertyhandlermapper) class.
 - Rename all the mappers `Flush()` method into `Clear()`.